Intel Fires Warning Shot At Qualcomm and Microsoft Over Windows 10 ARM Emulation

 Then the sleeping giant woke up and where has AMD been for the last 11 years?
 2nd place, and usually a distant second.

 I'm glad that AMD is putting out a few good products these days - it's been a while.
 And it keeps everyone honest.
-I want a
+I want a strong AMD, because in the end we all win when Intel can't just sit on a silo of laurels; the same way I want a strong Apple *and* Android.
+Tough competition benefits the customers.

 Re: (Score:2)